How to watch today's Trump impeachment trial live

 Various news networks and outlets will livestream the day's events.
 A number of broadcasters, including PBS and cable news channels Fox News, MSNBC, CNN and C-SPAN, have been preempting regular programming to offer live broadcasts.
 (Disclosure: CNET is a division of CBS Interactive, which is owned by ViacomCBS.)

-Local broadcasters of CBS, ABC and NBC preempted regular programming to broadcast the first two days of the trial.
+Local broadcasters CBS, ABC and NBC have all preempted regular programming to broadcast the first few days of the trial.

-You can also livestream the trial for free online at sites such as C-SPAN or through YouTube channels for various news outlets including CBS News and PBS NewsHour.
+You can also livestream the trial for free online at sites such as C-SPAN or through YouTube channels for various news outlets including CBS News.

 What time does it start?